Convert Figma logo to code with AI

 --verify: Verifying formatting output

-As a safety measure, the --verify flag can be passed to StyLua, and StyLua will verify the output of all formatting before saving it to a file.
+As a safety measure, you can use the --verify flag to verify the output of all formatting before saving the file.

 If enabled, the tool will re-parse the formatted output to verify if the AST is still valid (no syntax errors) and is similar to the input (possible semantic changes).

-Useful when adopting StyLua in a large codebase, where it is difficult to verify all formatting is correct.
+This is useful when adopting StyLua in a large codebase, where it is difficult to manually check all formatting is correct.
 Note that this may produce false positives and negatives - we recommend manual verification as well as running tests to confirm.

 Ignoring parts of a file

 To skip formatting a particular part of a file, you can add -- stylua: ignore before it.
-This may be useful if there is a particular style you want to preseve for readability, e.g.:
+This is useful if there is a particular style you want to preseve for readability, e.g.:

 -- stylua: ignore